Joe Stimson: 2019

 On 4 June, Stimson signed a three-year deal with the Canterbury-Bankstown Bulldogs from 2020.
 In round 22, Stimson played his 50th NRL game for the Storm in their 18–22 loss to the Canberra Raiders at AAMI Park in Melbourne.

 2020

 Stimson made his debut for Canterbury-Bankstown in round 1 of the 2020 NRL season against arch rivals Parramatta.
 Canterbury would go on to lose the match 8–2.

 On 29 April, Stimson was ruled out for the entire 2020 NRL season due to a shoulder injury which required surgery.

 2021

 Stimson played 11 games for Canterbury in the 2021 NRL season which saw the club finish last and claim the Wooden Spoon.

 2022

 Stimson made a total of 21 appearances for Canterbury throughout the 2022 season.
 The club would finish 12th on the table and miss the finals.

 On 30 September, Stimson signed a two-year deal to join the Gold Coast starting in 2023.

+2023

+Stimson played a total of 23 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+Stimson was limited to only six matches for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.

+2025

+On 20 June 2025 it was speculated that he had signed for Castleford in the Super League.

+On 23 June 2025 it was reported that he had signed for Castleford on a 1½-year deal.